 Beringia: Many fauna shared in common between Boreal Eurasia and Continental North America.

 Continental North America: Prior to the megafaunal extinctions, continental North America south of the Ice was one of the most diverse assemblages of large bodied mammals the world has ever seen; rivaling or surpassing the modern Africa savannas.
-Among the notable victims were the giant short-faced bear Arctodus simus, the giant American lion (once thought to be a jaguar-like cat, but now found to be the sister taxon to the cave lion and close to the extant lion) Panthera leo atrox, the dire wolf Canis dirus, the North American sabretooth cat Smilodon fatalis, and the giant condor-like Teratornis merriami among carnivores; and the extremely tall Columbian plains mammoth Mammuthus columbi, the more woodland American mastodon Mammut americanum, the giant black bear-sized beaver Castoroides ohoiensis, Yesterday's camel Camelops hesternus, the stagmoose Cervalces scotti, the huge broadheaded bison Bison latifrons, several species of native horses, various species of ground sloth such as elephant-sized Eremotherium laurillardi, rhino-sized Megalonyx jeffersoni, and bear-sized Nothrotheriops shastensis, and the giant super-armadillo glyptodont Glyptotherium arizonae among the herbivores.
+Among the notable victims were the giant short-faced bear Arctodus simus, the giant American lion (once thought to be a jaguar-like cat, but now found to be the sister taxon to the cave lion and close to the extant lion) Panthera leo atrox, the dire wolf Canis dirus, the North American sabretooth cat Smilodon fatalis, and the giant condor-like Teratornis merriami among carnivores; and the extremely tall Columbian plains mammoth Mammuthus columbi, the more woodland American mastodon Mammut americanum, the giant black bear-sized beaver Castoroides ohoiensis, Yesterday's camel Camelops hesternus, the stagmoose Cervalces scotti, the huge broadheaded bison Bison latifrons, several species of native horses (including local populations of Equus ferus, the same species that in Eurasia would be domesticated to become the domestic horse), various species of ground sloth such as elephant-sized Eremotherium laurillardi, rhino-sized Megalonyx jeffersoni, and bear-sized Nothrotheriops shastensis, and the giant super-armadillo glyptodont Glyptotherium arizonae among the herbivores.
 The sloths and glyptodonts were recent immigrants from South America.